How to Invest in Cryptocurrency for Beginners

-If your risk tolerance is high, you may consider adding altcoins beyond the top 10 and even going for project tokens as a short-term investment.
+If your risk tolerance is high, you may consider adding altcoins beyond the top 10 and even going for project governance tokens as a short-term investment.
 If the above checks make a convincing case for profits, you may want to consider setting aside a part of your portfolio for such investments.

 Moderate risk tolerance implies that you are not limiting yourself only to the safest bets but are equally unwilling to risk a lot.
 In this case, your portfolio is likely to be more conservative and include Bitcoin, Ethereum, possibly some altcoins from the top 10, and stablecoins.
 There may be some riskier assets as well, but these would be limited to only a tiny percentage of your total portfolio.

 Finally, if your risk appetite is low, you likely won’t look any further than Bitcoin, Ethereum, and stablecoins allocated in different ways.
 They are the safest bets in crypto.
 Bitcoin is growing in the long term and is recognised as a store of value, Ethereum closely follows it, and stablecoins ensure the highest interest rates due to the demand from traders.

 An investor should not mistake a high risk appetite for recklessness.
 A high risk appetite describes the percentage of high-risk assets in a given portfolio.
 What is crucial is that you understand your investments.
 After all, if you don't know how it works, you cannot predict its behaviour, and that's a bad strategy.